 For general maintenance and use around the campsite.

 Usually supplied with your tent as well as tent manual with repair instructions.

 For bike repairs.
-Includes a compact pump, spare tyre tubes and repair kit.
+Includes a compact pump, spare tyre tubes and repair kit (not pictured above)

 Long handle spade / shovel

-For digging holes, preparing fire pits, moving camp fire coals for campfire cooking, digging your car out of a bogged situation.
+For digging holes, preparing fire pits, moving camp fire coals for campfire cooking, digging your car out of a bogged situation (not pictured above).

-For chopping fire wood for the camp fire.
+For chopping fire wood for the camp fire (not pictured above).